haleysanderson/haleysanderson.github.io/_posts/2023-01-18-complicit-observers.md

 ---
 layout: post
 title: "Culpability in Atrocity and the Role of Complicit Observer"
-subtitle: forthcoming in the *Temple International and Comparative Law Journal*
+subtitle: Temple International and Comparative Law Journal, forthcoming
 permalink: complicit-observers
 link:
 pdf: